lu-gflores/Team-Profile-Generator/README.md

 ## Installation
 Before installing this project, Node.js must be installed to run CLI.

-Install the project using the following command:
+Install the dependencies using the following command:
 ```javascript

 npm i

 ```
-Dependencies included are `jest` and `inquirer`.
+Dependencies included are `jest` and `inquirer` to test run and prompt the user respectively.

 ## Usage

-Once installed, run ```node app.js``` through the terminal to run the project and input the answers accordingly:
+Once installed, run ```node app.js``` through the terminal to run the project and the terminal will display a series of questions: